So, you are planning a visit to Norway? Here’s what you should know about Norwegian people to help make your trip more comfortable and enjoyable.

 English is taught in many schools and institutions of higher learning and they even have courses that are taught in English.

 This means that even if you do not know Norwegian but can speak English, you can still have some amazing times in Norway.
-And if you are looking for an affordable way to visit Norway, discounted flight tickets from CityPASS, might be a great start.
+And if you are looking for an affordable way to visit Norway, discounted tickets from GetYourGuide might be a great start.

 5. Loves and Knows how to Cook